anotherphonker/Anti-Addiction-METRO/README.md

 1. **📊 Progress Analytics & Badge Board:** Live metrics tracking continuous days clean, total hours elapsed, weeks, attempts count, and your personal best streak.
 Accompanied by a 90-day progress circle, 4 milestone achievement badges (1 Day, 1 Week, 1 Month, 90 Days), and a 9-stage leveling hierarchy!
 2. **✔️ To-Do List with Live Tile Preview:** Keep your mind and calendar occupied by creating actionable tasks or productive goals.
 Your total pending tasks count and your highest-priority objective are directly streamed onto the front Metro dashboard!
 3. **📝 Willpower Journal & Notes:** A time-stamped notebook applet where you can log personal coping mechanisms, emotional checkpoints, and strategies when facing urges.
-4. **🧮 Metro UI Calculator:** A clean, accurate, and rapid window-based mathematical calculator styled natively in the Windows Metro design language.
-5. **💡 Daily Motivational Quotes Engine:** Tap on the indigo tile to trigger random inspirational quotes curated from stoics, thinkers, and athletes (Plato, Victor Hugo, Warren Buffett, Lance Armstrong, David Goggins, etc.).
+4. **💡 Daily Motivational Quotes Engine:** Tap on the indigo tile to trigger random inspirational quotes curated from stoics, thinkers, and athletes (Plato, Victor Hugo, Warren Buffett, Lance Armstrong, David Goggins, etc.).

 ### 🚀 Getting Started